CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Manage play error sound in stable versions
 * Get script info in input help mode.
+* Commands to help log reading and analyzing.
 * Provide a window to specify option when restarting NVDA.
 * Log stack trace for a function.
+* Python console extension
 * Get object's information

 ## Play a sound for logged errors